sethmlarson/sethmlarson.dev/app/markdown/2026-07-07/legend-of-zelda-four-swords-adventures-second-quest.md

 This game is one of the least played titles in the Legend of Zelda series, selling fewer than 500,000 copies globally and hasn't yet been re-released on any platform.
-As far as I can tell from searching the web and YouTube there is no footage of these cut and restored levels being played.
-I plan to rectify this by playing all the levels on a modded GameCube and publishing the recordings to YouTube.
-Below is the first video of me playing "River Flow":
+(Edited August 24th, 2026) I was able to find a YouTube creator who has published all the cut levels being played.
+The video by Gdmc5 was published a few weeks before publishing this article.
+Below is the video of all levels being played:

 <p><center>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/h-g-uaKgQFM?si=rdRCHDLZuZkumd3v" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe style="border: 2px solid black" width="560px" height="315px" src="https://www.youtube.com/embed/qLEruB2OU1c?si=wNkUlfo9a98Y1nzo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </center></p>

-I'll publish more videos as I play the rest of the levels.

 ## How to play